Guide last updated by Alice Tyson, March 2022

 Singapore Academy of Law Journal contains articles relating to Singapore law as well as Asia-Pacific and common law legal systems, and comparative and international law.
 The journal is available in print at GM4.J.9 (IALS Library has 1989-2010) or open access on the journal's website.
-The journal is also available through the subscription database HeinOnline (1989-current).
+The journal is also available through the subscription database HeinOnline (1989-2018).
 HeinOnline is available onsite in the Library for academic use, and offsite for students and academics from the University of London with a current Library card.

 The Singapore Yearbook of International Law ceased publication in 2008.
 It is available in print at SG5.J.183 (IALS Library has 1997-2008).
 The journal's previous title was The Singapore Journal of International and Comparative Law: its name changed in 2004.
 Articles from 2003-2007 are available open access on CommonLII.
 The journal is also available on HeinOnline (1997-2008).

 The Singapore Journal of Legal Studies prints articles on both domestic and international legal developments.
 It is fully peer reviewed and is managed by its Editorial Committee drawn from the Law Faculty of the National University of Singapore with assistance and advice from eminent legal personalities from other institutions in Singapore and abroad.
 It is available in print at GM4.J.10 (IALS Library has 1959-current) and some selected open access articles are available on the journal's website.
-The journal is also available on on Westlaw and on HeinOnline (1959-current).
+The journal is also available on on Westlaw International Materials and on HeinOnline (1959-2018).
 It was previously titled Malaya Law Review (Vols.
 1-3, 1959-1961) then University of Malaya Law Review (Vols.
 4-32, 1962-1990).

 Straits Law Journal contains articles from 1888-1892 and concerns Singapore under the Straits Settlement.
 It is available on HeinOnline.

 The Law Gazette is a quarterly journal published by the Law Society of Singapore.
 The Gazette contains news, feature articles, legal updates (latest cases and legislation) and regular columns covering the Bar, IT issues and practice tips.
 Articles are available from The Law Gazette website, including an archive back to 2017 and an archive back to 2000.